-Neuro-optometrists diagnose and treat the symptoms of post trauma vision syndrome.
-Schedule an appointment with in Our practice serves patients from Hamilton, Ancaster, The Greater Hamiton Area, and , Ontario and surrounding communities. to find the relief you’ve been seeking.
+Schedule an appointment with a neuro-optometrist in in Our practice serves patients from Hamilton, Ancaster, The Greater Hamiton Area, and , Ontario and surrounding communities. to diagnose and treat the symptoms of post traumatic vision syndrome.

 Can a Traumatic Brain Injury Cause Vision Problems?